orianeido/Voltmeter/README.md

 Voltmeter using Arduino Nano controller, programed in C++.
 A fun summer project I made, all the design of the enclosure, the wiring of the components and code writing was done by me.
 I made a video to demonstrate the unit running and added some photos and schematic from the design and the building process.
-Hope you find it nice and useful, enjoy!
+Hope you will find it nice and useful, enjoy!

 https://www.youtube.com/watch?v=emYsqfDJWus